Infections Caused by Bacteria Related to Tuberculosis (TB)

 Skin infections

-Buruli ulcer is a skin infection caused by Mycobacterium ulcerans.
-Worldwide, this infection (also known as Bairnsdale or Daintree ulcer) is a common mycobacterial disease in people with a normal immune system.
-Most infections occur in the tropical regions of West and Central Africa.
+Buruli ulcer (also known as Bairnsdale or Daintree ulcer) is a skin infection caused by Mycobacterium ulcerans.
+Most of these infections occur in West and Central Africa.
 In Australia, most cases occur in a temperate area around the city of Melbourne.

 Wound and foreign body infections